 Fire consists of three 3 elements that must always be present to get a good burning campfire.

-Takes one of these three things away and the fire goes out!
+Take away one of these three things and the fire goes out!

-Too little oxygen and there is a bad burning which in turn gives a strong smoke development and a high chance of extinguishing the campfire.
-A lot of oxygen and a quick combustion follows so that the fire may become too hot and (too) consume too much fuel.
+Too little oxygen and a bad burn follows which in turn gives a strong smoke development and a great chance of extinction of the campfire.
+A lot of oxygen and a quick combustion follows so that the fire may become too hot and consume (too) much fuel.

 By controlling the oxygen supply, you can vary in a slow or fast/hotter combustion